 The Association of Missouri Electric Cooperatives (AMEC) is a statewide service organization for Missouri’s 47 electric cooperatives.
-Organized in 1937 and headquartered in Jefferson City, AMEC represents the interest of the state’s electric co-ops and their members at the state capital and provides other needed services to Missouri’s member-owned, not-for-profit electric providers.
+Organized in 1937 and headquartered in Jefferson City, AMEC represents the interest of the state’s electric co-ops and their members at the state capitol and provides other needed services to Missouri’s member-owned, not-for-profit electric providers.
 In addition to legislative activities, AMEC provides job training to electric co-op employees, organizes Missouri's annual participation in NRECA's youth tour of Washington DC, assists in marketing efforts and produces the award-winning monthly statewide publication Rural Missouri among other activities.

 What is an Electric Cooperative?

 - Electric cooperatives are privately owned businesses established to supply electricity to their member-owners.